Coffee and Focus: 6 Effects of Caffeine on the Brain

 6 Effects of Caffeine on the Brain

 Caffeine effects extend far beyond a quick cognitive boost.
 It can alter the level of certain neurotransmitters, thus heavily impacting our mood.
-It can fight fatigue and increase energy, plus act as a potent antioxidant and even protect our brain from neurodegeneration.
+It can fight fatigue and increase energy, plus act as a potent antioxidant and even protects our brain from neurodegeneration.
 Let’s dive in.

 A review named “Is caffeine, a cognitive enhancer?(3) highlights caffeine’s effectiveness, which was able to: